 Next on our list of day trips from Dublin is Malahide!
 Malahide is north of Dublin and home to Malahide castle, one of the draws for our particular visit to the seaside town.
 Alex was excited to see what he called a “Mario Brother’s style castle”, which to be honest is a little how this particular castle looks.
 Though he was a little disappointed not to see Mario, Luigi or the Princess jumping about and felt that a recreated battle against King Koopa could really spice things up.
 But I digress and this shouldn’t discourage a visit to this castle, parts of which date back to the 12th century.

 After a walk around the park and castle, the town of Malahide has some wonderful places to enjoy.
-Once such establishment is the Grand Hotel Malahide.
+The Grand Hotel Malahide is well worth swinging by for at least a drink.
 Alex and I enjoyed a nice coffee in the foyer and watched the dismal weather outside pass by.
 It is a cozy place when the rain hits, and being that it is Ireland, it probably will!